JoshGlasson/JoshsBlog/content/2020-07-24 creating-the-blog.md

 ```
 </div>

-Now I had an array of all my image elements.
-Next instead of attaching an `onclick` to a single element, I looped through my array and attached event listener to each image.
+Now that I had an array of all my image elements, instead of attaching an `onclick` to a single element, I looped through my array and attached event listener to each image.

 <div id="codeSnippet">